 My interest in midwifery began when I was encouraged by a friend to seek out midwifery care with my own pregnancy in 2005.
 I did not know what midwives did or how they worked and so when I approached them for care, I had no idea that it would be a life changing experience!
 My journey into motherhood has not always been easy and after a year long struggle with postpartum depression after the birth of my daughter, I decided to find out more about ways to support women and families during this transformative time in their lives.
 Midwifery was the path that I was looking for.

-Besides midwifery, my interests include travel (a love that I am beginning to be able to share with my daughter), reading, baking, and DIY projects.
+Besides midwifery, my interests include spending time with my daughter, camping, travel, gardening, baking, crocheting, and DIY projects.
 I look forward to meeting and working with you and those who support you during this meaningful time in your life.